VR commuter rail

 VR commuter rail (VR:n lähiliikenne, VR:s närtrafik) is a Finnish commuter rail system operated by VR – the national railway operator of Finland – under a public service obligation agreement with the Ministry of Transport and Communications of Finland.
 The operations are planned in trilateral co-operation between the ministry, the operator and various regional transport authorities.

-VR commuter rail consists of seven alphabetically identified services on six different railway lines.
-Four of these services terminate at Helsinki, thus serving multiple Helsinki commuter rail stations along their routes.
+VR commuter rail consists of eight alphabetically identified services on six different railway lines.
+Five of these services terminate at Helsinki where the system is integrated with the Helsinki commuter rail system managed by the Helsinki Regional Transport Authority, whose the operations are currently also contracted out to VR.
 The system serves five regions of southern Finland which in total account for approximately half of the entire population of the country.
 Major cities and towns served include Tampere, Hämeenlinna, Lahti, Kouvola and Kotka.